tranthaison1231/remix-spa-stater/docs/guidelines/folder-structure.md

   - components: Contains the components of the application that localed on the features
   - containers: Contains the containers of the application that localed on the features
   - hooks: Contains the hooks of the application that localed on the features
+  - stores: Contains the store of the application that localed on the features
 - pages: Defines the routes of the application
 - core: Contains shared utilitie, constants, components, ... and other cross-cutting concerns.
   - components: Contains the shared components of the application